abdifatahdev/codepath-prework/README.md

 # Pre-work - _Memory Game_

-**Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Memory Game** is a Light & Sound Memory game to apply for Futureforce Tech Launchpad powered by Salesforce.

 Submitted by: Abdifatah Mohamed